martianbandit/Agentic-Coding-Framework/01_AI-RUN/01_AutoPilot.md

 Based on the PRD:

-1. Announce that you are updating the technical documentation.
+1. Announce that you are creating the project-specific technical documentation and specifications.
 2. Use the prompt corresponding to `05_Specs_Docs.md` internally.
-3. **Update** the existing technical documentation files in `02_AI-DOCS/` and specifications in `03_SPECS/` using the templates as a structural basis and integrating information from the PRD and technical research.
-   - Update architecture documentation in `02_AI-DOCS/Architecture/`
-   - Update API integration documentation in `02_AI-DOCS/Integrations/`
-   - Update business logic documentation in `02_AI-DOCS/BusinessLogic/`
-   - Update coding conventions in `02_AI-DOCS/Conventions/`
-   - Update deployment information in `02_AI-DOCS/Deployment/`
-   - Update feature specifications in `03_SPECS/features/` (if applicable here, otherwise handled by `07_Start_Building.md`)
+This prompt will guide you to:
+   a.
+Analyze the `project_prd.md` to identify all necessary technical documents and specifications.
+   b.
+For each required document (e.g., architecture, coding conventions, design conventions, API specs, feature specs):
+       i.
+Locate the appropriate template in `02_AI-DOCS/` or `03_SPECS/` (e.g., `../02_AI-DOCS/Architecture/architecture_template.md`, `../02_AI-DOCS/Conventions/coding_conventions_template.md`, `../03_SPECS/features/feature_spec_template.md`).
+       ii. **Create a new project-specific file** by copying the template to its designated location (e.g., `../02_AI-DOCS/Architecture/architecture.md`, `../02_AI-DOCS/Conventions/coding_conventions.md`, `../03_SPECS/features/feature_spec_FEAT-XXX.md`). iii.Populate this new file with detailed, project-specific information extracted from the `project_prd.md`, technical research (using MCPs if needed), and established best practices.
+   c.
+Create or update an index file, `../03_SPECS/documentation_index.md`, listing and linking to all created technical documents and specifications, as well as key guiding documents like those in `../02_AI-DOCS/Documentation/`.
-4. Present a summary of the technical stack and key integrations.
+3. Present a summary of the technical stack, key integrations, and a link to the `../03_SPECS/documentation_index.md`.
-5. Automatically proceed to the next phase.
+4. Automatically proceed to the next phase.

 ### Phase 6: Task Management

 With the technical specifications updated:

-1. Announce that you are breaking down the project into tasks.
+1. Announce that you are breaking down the project into tasks, following the workflow in [`../02_AI-DOCS/TaskManagement/Roo_Task_Workflow.md`](../02_AI-DOCS/TaskManagement/Roo_Task_Workflow.md:1).
-2. Use the prompt corresponding to `06_Task_Manager.md` internally.
+2. Use the workflow defined in [`../02_AI-DOCS/TaskManagement/Roo_Task_Workflow.md`](../02_AI-DOCS/TaskManagement/Roo_Task_Workflow.md:1) internally.
-3. Create a hierarchical task structure in `tasks/tasks.json`.
-   - (Optional, if `taskmaster-ai` handles it) Create epics in `tasks/epics/`
-   - (Optional, if `taskmaster-ai` handles it) Break down into tasks in `tasks/tasks/`
-   - (Optional, if `taskmaster-ai` handles it) Further break down into sub-tasks in `tasks/subtasks/`
+3. Create a hierarchical task structure in [`tasks/tasks.json`](tasks/tasks.json:1), adhering to [`../02_AI-DOCS/TaskManagement/Tasks_JSON_Structure.md`](../02_AI-DOCS/TaskManagement/Tasks_JSON_Structure.md:1).
+Ensure the `details` field for each task appropriately links to or embeds the specific requirements from the PRD and the created specification documents (e.g., specific feature specs from `../03_SPECS/features/`, design guidelines from `../02_AI-DOCS/Conventions/design_conventions.md`).
+   - (Roo Orchestrator will handle epic creation directly in [`tasks/tasks.json`](tasks/tasks.json:1))
+   - (Roo Orchestrator will handle task breakdown directly in [`tasks/tasks.json`](tasks/tasks.json:1))
+   - (Roo Orchestrator will handle sub-task breakdown directly in [`tasks/tasks.json`](tasks/tasks.json:1))
 4. Present the high-level epics and priority tasks.
 5. Ask if the user wants to modify task priorities before implementation.
    - **Action:** After potential modifications and user confirmation to proceed, update `lastCompletedStep` to "taskPrioritiesConfirmed" and `currentWorkflowPhase` to "readmeGeneration" in `project_session_state.json`.